sufyandaredevil/PTA_ASM/notes.md

   > - `disassemble $eip,+10` will disassemble for the next `10` bytes of instructions starting from the current value of the `$eip`
   > - The `end` statement is used to indicate that the hook-stop command block is complete, and the defined behavior should end at that point.
   > ---
-  > Further we use `nexti` to single step through the program by pressing `ENTER` key and pressing `C|c` to continue running the remaining program without debugging
+  > Further we use `nexti` to single step through the program by pressing `ENTER` key and pressing `c` to continue running the remaining program without debugging